rehman259/mediumapp/readme.md

 ```

 ```
-2. Copy new .env file in case its not available.
+2. Run this command to copy new .env file: 'mv .env.example .env'
 ```

 ```